 at first the lower anchor is selected (the mth or the ith); then a plane slip surface is placed from the root center of the selected lower anchor; this plane is inclined 45o - φn/2 from vertical line (line ab or Bc in the figure); φn is an average value of the angle of internal friction above the root of the lower anchor; if the ith root is found above the mth one and the higher located root (the ith) is outside the area cut by the plane slip surface, then the mth anchor is included into analysis; the same example of including the mth anchor is when the ith root lies under the mth one and the mth root is located inside the area cut by the slip surface; two opposite cases determine excluded anchors from analysis; first is the ith root above the mth one and the ith inside the area, second is when the ith root lies under the mth one and the mth is outside the area; from above definition resulting that "shorter" anchor Fk is included into analysis and "longer" anchor Fj is excluded from analysis (see figure)

 force in the analyzed anchor, the maximum allowable magnitude of this force is the result of the equilibrium analysis carried out for the ith block

-Solution of the equilibrium problem for a given block requires writing down vertical and horizontal force equations of equilibrium.
+The solution of the equilibrium problem for a given block requires writing down vertical and horizontal force equations of equilibrium.
 These represent a system of two equations to be solved for the unknown subsoil reaction Qi and the maximum allowable magnitude of the anchor force Fi.

-As a result the program provides the maximum allowable anchor forces for each row of anchors.
+As a result, the program provides the maximum allowable anchor forces for each row of anchors.
 These are then compared with those actually prescribed in anchors.